What is Enterprise Architecture Governance?

 The major guiding principles for establishing successful EA governance are:

-- Discipline: All involved parties will have a commitment to adhere to procedures, processes, and authority structures established.
+- Discipline: All involved parties will have a commitment to adhere to agreed upon procedures, processes, and authority structures.

 - Transparency: All actions implemented and their decision support will be available for inspection by authorized organization and provider parties.